Jubilee Insurance Company Limited: Ownership

 Jubilee Insurance Company Limited is a 100% subsidiary of Jubilee Holdings Limited, the "holding company" or the "parent".
 The stock of the holding company is listed on three of the four major stock exchanges in East Africa, namely the Nairobi Stock Exchange, the Uganda Securities Exchange and the Dar es Salaam Stock Exchange.
 As of December 2013, the total assets of the Parent were estimated at US$678 million (KES:61.16 billion), with shareholder's equity of approximately US$119 million (KES:10.7 billion).

 Kenya Branch Network

-The company maintains the following offices in Kenya, as at 31 December 2013:
+The company maintains the following offices in Kenya, as of 31 December 2013: